org-trello/org-trello.github.io/migration.md

 *~/.emacs.d/.trello/tony.el*

 - respect elisp conventions regarding command names.
-The old command names are still available but it's now recommanded to use *org-trello-* instead of *org-trello/* (as they are deprecated)
+The old command names are still available but it's now recommended to use *org-trello-* instead of *org-trello/* (as they are deprecated)

 ## 0.6.7